 DIA 313 Storyboarding (3CH): This course introduces students to storyboarding as an integrated stage in the preproduction process through studying scripts and sketching a sequence of images to give a better idea of how the scene will play out.
 Story development, camera language, stages in storyboarding, storyboarding formats, motion and animation, character development, preproduction packets, and pitching will be included.
-Students will learn how to structure a storyboard for presentation.
+Students will learn how to structure a storyboard with good draftsmanship and visual organization.

-DIA 323 Character Rigging and Setup (6CH): In this course, students will construct rigs for characters and animals, for efficient and convincing animation.
-Students will experiment with both FK and IK systems and their respective components, spline controls, and blend shapes.
-Scripting, expressions and Set Driven Key will be covered, to create rigs for dynamic animation.
+DIA 323 Character Rigging and Setup (6CH): In this course, students will construct rigs for bipedal and quadrupedal characters for efficient and convincing animation.
+Students will experiment with both FK (Forward Kinematics) and IK (Inverse Kinematics) systems and learn to create controls to select and manipulate the rigs.
+Students will learn weight painting and other methods to smoothly deform the mesh.
+Various other methods of rigging will be explored to further deform the mesh to create facial expressions and emotions.

-DIA 415 Capstone I - Pre-Production (6CH): This course covers the pre-production planning and processes for digital animation projects.
-The students will follow the necessary steps in the production pipeline while identifying and refining their idea, concept and methodology.
-Students will implement a team-based animation project to understand and manage the collaborative workspace.
-Tasks will include story, script, concept, storyboard, character design, storyboards, animatics, modeling and rigging.
+DIA 416 Capstone I - Pre-Production (3CH): This course covers the pre-production planning and processes for digital animation projects to create an original animation piece from concept to final production.
+Students will follow the necessary steps in the production pipeline while identifying, creating, and refining their ideas, concepts, and methodology.
+Students can choose to work individually or implement a team-based animation project.
+Tasks will include story, script, concept, character design, storyboard, animatics, modeling, rigging and animation.

-DIA 422 Capstone II - Production (6CH): This course covers production and postproduction for animation.
-The students will continue working on their teambased Capstone Project.
+DIA 424 Capstone II - Production (3CH): This course covers the production and the postproduction for animation.
+The students will continue working on their Capstone Project.
 They will receive continuous instructions and critiques from their supervisor.
 In addition, students will complete peer review approaches to their projects.
-Students will receive feedback and refine their concepts, methodologies and outcomes, focusing on meeting deadlines, and following the production pipeline to maintain efficient professional practices.
-Findings will be documented weekly, compiled, and presented orally as well as in writing through a capstone report.
-A Demo Reel of the student work on the capstone production will be delivered.
+Students will receive feedback and refine their animations, methodologies, and outcomes, focusing on meeting deadlines, and following the production pipeline to maintain efficient professional practices.
+Students will produce a final animation piece along with written documentation of the process.